-Brewing basic concepts: TDS and Extraction Rate
+Brewing basic concepts: Extraction Rate and Strength

 A frequently asked question is “What should I do if the coffee tasted too strong”.
 There are mainly two kinds of answer, one is, rise the coffee to water ratio, which means use more water on the same amount of coffee ground; and the other is add water directly to the coffee.
-This question actually relates to two concepts: Extraction rate and TDS (Total Dissolved Soluble).
+This question actually relates to two concepts: Extraction rate and Strength.
 Understanding these two concepts will lead you to your own answer of the starting question and future possible questions.

 Remember in previous post What are we actually doing in coffee brewing? we mentioned coffee brewing is using water as solvent to dissolve solubles in coffee beans, then you know a cup of coffee is consist of soluble and water.
-TDS is measuring “how many soluble in your cup of coffee”.
-In other words, TDS decides how strong your coffee is.
+Extraction rate is measuring “how many soluble you extract from the coffee bean in brewing”.
+It affects the flavours in your coffee, for example, under extracted coffee will tastes sour cause some "delicious materials were not be extracted; over extracted coffee will tastes bitter and burnt since the unpleasant material also been extracted.
+By the way, there is a formula to calculate extraction rate:

 By understanding these two concepts, you now know: